minkyu-choi04/DualStreamBrains/README.md

 ### Implications
 By building an accurate model of both the ventral and dorsal visual streams,
-- [Neuroscience] We have better understandings of our brains.
+- [Neuroscience] We have better understandings of our brains' visual cortex.
-- [Machine Learning] Improvde machine learning models to better process brain signals.
+- [Machine Learning] Improvde machine learning models to better process/predict brain signals for neural interface and AR/VR applications.

 <p align="center">
     <img src="figures/overview3-1.png" width= "600">